nursingappteam/SmartInventory-backend/README.md

 ← `.env`: The environment is cleared when you initially remix the project, but you will add a new env variable value when you follow the __Next steps__ to set up an admin key.

-### The back-end
+### Server and database

 ← `server.js`: The Node.js server script for your new site.
 The JavaScript defines the endpoints in the site back-end.
-This API processes requests, connects to the database using the `db.js` helper, and sends info back to the client (the web page built using the Handlebars templates in `src/pages`).
+This API processes requests, connects to the database using the database script in `src`, and sends info back to the client (the web page built using the Handlebars templates in `src/pages`).

-← `db.js`: The database script handles setting up and connecting to the SQLite database.
-The `server.js` API endpoints call the functions in the `db` script to manage the data.
+← `/src/sqlite.js`: The database script handles setting up and connecting to the SQLite database.
+The `server.js` API endpoints call the functions in the database script to manage the data.

+← `/src/data-config.json`: The data config file includes the database manager script–`server.js` reads the `database` property to import the correct script.

-When the app runs, the scirpts build the database:
+When the app runs, the scripts build the database:

 ← `.data/choices.db`: Your database is created and placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.
 You can see the contents of `.data` in the console by selecting __Tools__ >  __Logs__.

-### The front-end
+### User interface

 ← `public/style.css`: The style rules that define the site appearance.